Underactuated Robotics

 Planar rigid body controlled by body fixed forces.

-3. If the magnitude of forces $F_1$ and $F_2$ are constrained to be less than $F_{max}$, how will it affect the above trajectory optimization, in particular, will the formulation still be convex?
+3. Suppose the magnitudes of forces $F_1$ and $F_2$ are constrained to be less than $F_{max}$.
+How will this affect the trajectory optimization in the differentiably flat coordinates?
+In particular, will the resulting optimization be convex?

 References